dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 +++

 This lab will: (1) explore the fundamental properties of quantum particles using quantum optics; (2) explore the interactions of quantum particles through interference; and (3) demonstrate how these interactions can be exploited to engineer devices for quantum-enhanced sensing.
+In particular we will show how quantum states of light can be engineered to provide improved detection of changes in displacement (for example small physical movements of one object relative to another).

 Specific aims are: